Allan-J0hn/apk-obfuscan/README.md

 # APK Obfuscan

 ## Introduction
-APK Obfuscan is a static analysis tool for detecting string obfuscation and hardcoded secrets
+APK Obfuscan is a static analysis tool designed to extract and analyze artifacts from Android APK files.
+It performs a two-stage analysis:

+    Stage 1: Extracts metadata, dex strings, resource strings, and preliminary secrets (such as API keys and tokens).
+    Stage 2: Deeply analyzes the extracted data, including categorizing strings, decoding Base64, flagging potentially obfuscated strings, and scanning for credentials and secrets.

+For very large outputs, the tool automatically breaks results into manageable chunks (e.g., "Potentially Obfuscated 1", "Potentially Obfuscated 2", etc.) so that each JSON file remains readable.

 ## Installation